OCA/e-commerce/website_sale_stock_available_display/README.rst

 #.
 Go to *'Sale > Catalog > Product'*.
 #.
 Set *Show inventory on website and allow sales if not enough stock* in
    inventory availability field.
 #.
+You can set a custom message that appears when available stock is less than
+   0.0 units.
+#.
 Go to Website Shop.
 #.
 Click in any product that you know that no stock available.
 #.
 You will see '*0 units in stock*' but you will buy this product.